-Susannah Darling Khan or, The Movement Medicine Woman as she is often known, is Co-Director of The School of Movement Medicine alongside her husband Ya’Acov Darling Khan.
-They are co-authors of Movement Medicine (Hay House 2007).
-Susannah has studied in many contexts, including: an 18-year apprenticeship with the founder of the 5 Rhythms, Gabrielle Roth, studied Anthropology (University College London BA 1st Class Hons 1986) Gestalt Psychotherapy (Gestalt Centre London) and Family Constellations.
-Her teaching marries ancient wisdom with neuro-science and intellect to profound effect.
+Susannah has studied in many contexts, including an 18-year apprenticeship with the founder of the 5 Rhythms, Gabrielle Roth, studied Anthropology (University College London BA 1st Class Hons 1986) Gestalt Psychotherapy (Gestalt Centre London) Family Constellations (with Vivian Broughton and Albrecht Mahr) and embodied leadership with her Exmoor pony teachers.